avanbath/Tic-Tac-York/README.md

 Users can interact with a “tips and tricks” button to get helpful hints and tips to improve their strategy

 Users can view their local weather forecast and current weather

+Users can select from a short list of icons to use as their symbol for the game

+Users will either go first or second based on random decision from the computer (to ensure fairness)

+In the game the user will take turns with the computer-controlled opponent interacting with the 3x3 grid, placing their symbol in any of the available spaces

+Users can win the game by matching 3 of their symbols in a row, either horizontally, diagonally, or vertically

+Users can lose the game if the computer-controlled opponent matches 3 of their symbols in a row either horizontally, diagonally, or vertically

+Users can tie the game (cat’s game) if neither them or the opponent is able to satisfy the win condition before all the spaces in the 3x3 grid are filled